dzjkb/dzjkb.github.io/_notes/ideas/credit guidance.md

 seems like a great idea - are there people who lobby for this? any movements in polish/european politics?
 REAL on an european level, what else?

-- [ ] read later - https://www.sciencedirect.com/science/article/pii/s0921800923002318 (combining [[modern monetary theory]] and degrowth)
+- read later - https://www.sciencedirect.com/science/article/pii/s0921800923002318 (combining [[modern monetary theory]] and degrowth)
+    - this might be too dense